-[111] The LTC Home argues that the unprecedented situation surrounding the COVID-19 pandemic, and specifically, the Outbreak at its location, give rise to the "rare and unusual circumstances" that should allow it to raise the discretionary exemption at section 13 of FIPPA.
-I do not agree.
-While I acknowledge that the pandemic was an unprecedented event and I accept that long-term care homes were particularly vulnerable in outbreak situations, I do not see how this justifies allowing the LTC Home to invoke discretionary exemptions that the institution (the hospital) decided not to apply.
+[104] The LTC Home argues that the unprecedented situation surrounding the COVID-19 pandemic, and specifically, the Outbreak at its location, give rise to the "rare and unusual circumstances" that should allow it to raise the discretionary exemption at section 13(1) of FIPPA.46 I do not agree.
+While I acknowledge that the pandemic was an unprecedented event and I accept that long-term care homes were particularly vulnerable in outbreak situations, I do not see how this justifies allowing the LTC Home to invoke discretionary exemptions that the institution (OHH) decided not to apply.

-[112] The IPC provided guidance to institutions dealing with access to information requests during the COVID-19 pandemic in 2021.
+[105] The IPC provided guidance to institutions dealing with access to information requests during the COVID-19 pandemic in 2021.
 As former Assistant Commissioner Sherry Liang instructed in Order PO-4165, the expectation was that institutions must continue to respect their transparency obligations, even during the pandemic.
-The former Assistant Commissioner referred to a public "Joint Statement of the Federal, Provincial and Territorial Access and Privacy Commissioners" issued June 2, 202151, emphasizing the following points:
+The former Assistant Commissioner referred to a public "Joint Statement of the Federal, Provincial and Territorial Access and Privacy Commissioners" issued June 2, 202147, emphasizing the following points:

-- Access to government information and respect for privacy are essential for governments to be held accountable for their actions and decisions, and to maintain the public's trust in times of widespread crisis.
-By ensuring confidence in decision-making, design and implementation of emergency measures and the systems that support them, access to information and privacy laws actually promote and assist the health and well-being of individuals and their families. - Governments should emphasize both the proactive and voluntary disclosure of government information - particularly, information of significant public interest related to policy-making, public health, public safety, economy, procurements and benefits. - Public bodies must be open and transparent with non-personal or aggregate-level information that the public needs to know to make informed choices and decisions about how to protect themselves and to ensure fair distribution of risks and benefits among all members of society, including the most vulnerable and marginalized groups.
+Access to government information and respect for privacy are essential for governments to be held accountable for their actions and decisions, and to maintain the public's trust in times of widespread crisis.
+By ensuring confidence in decision-making, design and implementation of emergency measures and the systems that support them, access to information and privacy laws promote and assist the health and well-being of individuals and their families.